WP-API/docs-v2/extending/custom-content-types/index.md

 title: Adding REST API Support For Custom Content Types
 ---

 The REST API can create routes for custom post types and custom taxonomies, inside of the `wp/v2` namespace, using the same controllers as the default post type or taxonomy term controllers.
 Alternatively, you can use your own controllers and namespace.
-This document will cover using the default controllers for you custom content type's API routes.
+This document will cover using the default controllers for your custom content type's API routes.
 This is the easiest way and ensures the highest chance of compatibility with third parties.

 ### Registering A Custom Post Type With REST API Support
 When registering a custom post type, if you want it to be available via the REST API, you should set, in the arguments passed to `register_post_type` an argument for `show_in_rest`.
 Setting this argument to true will add a route in the `wp/v2` namespace, as long as you use the default post controller (see below.)